gagolews/clustering-benchmarks/.devel/sphinx/index.md

 * propose a **consistent methodology** for evaluating clustering algorithms,
-* **aggregate, polish, and standardise the existing clustering benchmark batteries** referred to across the machine learning and data mining literature,
+* **aggregate, polish, and standardise the existing clustering benchmark batteries** (collections) referred to across the machine learning and data mining literature,
 * introduce **new datasets** of different dimensionalities, sizes, and cluster types.